 Candidates must hold a post-graduate qualification/PhD (or equivalent experience) in Chemistry, Biochemistry or Chemical Biology, Biology, Biomolecular Science, or related subjects.
 We are looking for candidates with a demonstrated aptitude for protein and/or sugar and/or lipid chemistry and/or nucleic acid chemistry and associated methods.
 Experience in synthetic methods applied to biomolecules and functional application as well as experience in project management are essential for this role.

-Before submitting your application please ensure you read the Job Information Pack for full details of this role by clicking on the attachment on our website: Postdoctoral Research Associate in Chemical Microbiology (10259) - Rosalind Franklin Institute (rfi.ac.uk)
+Before submitting your application please ensure you read the Job Information Pack for full details of this role by clicking on the attachment at the bottom of this page.